Participer au site avec un Tip

 Description

-Return coordinate matrices from coordinate vectors.
+Return a tuple of coordinate matrices from coordinate vectors.

 Make N-D coordinate arrays for vectorized evaluations of